elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

   - Don't be fooled by the "PhD" in the title.
 Only 30% are PhD students.
 Most people are masters or undergraduates, and the background of students vary significantly, ranging from doing ML research to not knowing the Bayes rule.
   - The grading is friendly, 50% of the students get curved to an A. The final exam was not easy, but they did it intentionally to select the top performing students.
 It's almost entirely based on the exam, so don't get too anxious about this course if you're taking it as an undergraduate student like me.
   - We did a project on music generation, which is a pretty cool topic.
 You can learn many new models in the project, for example GAN, VAE, RBM, etc.
+  - Not too much workload, I feel like it's easier than 15-210.
   - In general, quite disappointing.
 I should have taken 15-462 Computer Graphics in this semester, but since I was afraid of the pressure of 10-701 I didn't take it and took real analysis instead.
 Awful choice.
-- 15-210 Parallel and Sequential Data Structures and Algorithms
+- &#9733; 15-210 Parallel and Sequential Data Structures and Algorithms
   - A pretty solid theory course that brings us into the theoretical backgrounds of many classical algorithms.
   - The course is curved and graded based on a "bucket" system, which means if you get 80% on the quizzes and labs then you get 100% of the grades, so don't worry too much about the grades or minor details in your assignments.
   - The midterm exams really test your deeper understanding of the algorithms, and the final was extremely hard.
 But, they were curved.
   - The only time-consuming part of the homeworks is programming in SML.
-Most labs consists of only one LeetCode Hard level problem, which should be simple if coded in C++.
+Most labs consists of only one LeetCode Hard level problem, which should be much simpler if we just use C++.
 - 21-355 Principles of Real Analysis
   - The course uses the classical textbook *Principles of Mathematical Analysis* of Rudin.
   - The homeworks and exams were mostly from the textbook and were not hard in general.